Brown lawns. Flooded basements. Piles of snow dumped on your doorstep. Topsy-turvy weather can test your patience, and even put your home at risk.

 - Cool-colored roofing tiles.
 They look like traditional tiles but have a higher solar reflectance.
 Tiles like these also come in a wide range of shades.
 Keep in mind darker colors like black will be less reflective than a lighter shade like terra cotta.

-- They reduce storm water runoff because plants absorb the water that would otherwise flow into the gutter.
+Tip: If you have a flat or shallow-pit roof, a green roof could be an option.
+They reduce storm water runoff because the plants absorb the water that would otherwise flow into the gutter.

 Tip: If the ticket price is too high, you can opt for a portable generator.
 They’re fueled by gasoline or propane, and are powerful enough to keep a few appliances and some lights running.
 Most big-box stores sell portable generators with prices starting at $299.
 Try the generator-buying guide from “Consumer Reports” for product reviews.

 Powerful windstorms and hurricanes can cause weak places in your home to fail.
 Hurricanes are responsible for eight out of the 10 most expensive natural disasters to have hit the U.S. High winds (and water) can wreck your stuff and, at worst, rip the roof off your house.

 Even if you don’t live in a hurricane-prone area, making your home impact resistant can protect against tornadoes and other high-wind storms.
 Here are ways you can windproof: